Get Your Holiday Groove On in Ontario, CA!

 Opportunities to Share

-Families Together of Orange County Annual Christmas Together Toy Drive: This event gave away more than 7,000 toys to registered families last year.
-The event will be even bigger this season with 20,000 toys expected to be given away.
-Create an unforgettable experience for children on December 18.
-That experience—all for free—includes carnival rides, games, raffles, entertainment, pictures with Santa, COVID-19 testing and vaccinations, holiday meals, and a variety of food options.
+Families Together of Orange County Annual Christmas Together Toy Drive: This event gave away more than 20,000 toys to registered families last year, and this year’s event aims to do the same.
+Create an unforgettable experience for children on Sunday, December 18.
+That experience—all for free—includes carnival rides, games, raffles, entertainment, pictures with Santa, holiday meals, and a variety of food options.
 Attendees must provide proof of Orange County residency to participate.
 Quantity is limited, so register early.

 Christmas at Calvary Church: This Christmas celebration features carols, candle lighting, and uplifting messages.
 Sunday services at Calvary Church in Santa Ana run throughout December, with a special service taking place on Christmas Eve.
-Make sure to reserve a spot if you’d like to attend, as seating is limited due to COVID.
+Make sure to reserve a spot if you’d like to attend, as seating is limited.

 Shows and Performances